Skip to content

 Importing large models

-Parameter values can be modified using prob.ps[:param_id].
-For example, for the Brusselator imported as an ODEProblem above, the value of parameter A can be changed with:
+Parameter values can be modified via prob.ps.
+For example, parameter A can be set with:

 oprob.ps[:A] = 2.0

-Initial values can be modified with prob[:specie_id].
-For example, to change the initial value of the species X to 2.0, do:
+Initial conditions can be modified by indexing the problem.
+For example, the initial value of X can be set with:

 oprob[:X] = 2.0